axodotdev/cargo-dist/book/src/workspaces/simple-guide.md

 targets = ["x86_64-unknown-linux-gnu", "x86_64-apple-darwin", "x86_64-pc-windows-msvc", "aarch64-apple-darwin"]
 ```

 > If your config doesn't have `ci = ["github"]` by default, then you probably don't have `repository = "https://github.com/..."` consistently set in your Cargo.toml(s).
-The rest of this guide will assume you did. cargo-dist will work fine without it, you just won't get Github CI integration or [installers][].
+The rest of this guide will assume you did. dist will work fine without it, you just won't get Github CI integration or [installers][].

 ### The "dist" Profile

 First let's talk about `[profile.dist]`.
-This is a custom [Cargo Profile][cargo-profile] that cargo-dist will use to build your app.
+This is a custom [Cargo Profile][cargo-profile] that dist will use to build your app.
 If you want to, you can use it yourself by passing `--profile=dist` to cargo (i.e. `cargo run --profile=dist`).
 We define a separate profile from the normal "release" one so that you can be comfortable giving your Shippable Builds more aggressive settings without making local development too tedious.

-In this case the default profile cargo-dist recommends is essentially the same as --release (hence `inherits = "release"`), but with [thin LTO][thin-lto] enabled (`lto = "thin"`).
+In this case the default profile dist recommends is essentially the same as --release (hence `inherits = "release"`), but with [thin LTO][thin-lto] enabled (`lto = "thin"`).
 This will make the build take longer, but produce more optimized builds.

-cargo-dist uses the existence of `[profile.dist]` in your Cargo.toml to detect if your project has been properly initialized, and will generally refuse to run other commands otherwise.
+dist uses the existence of `[profile.dist]` in your Cargo.toml to detect if your project has been properly initialized, and will generally refuse to run other commands otherwise.
 Sorry but you can't delete the profile!